The Best Spring SUP Sales

 Find the best inflatable paddle board for your specific needs.
 Search, filter and explore our SUP database by board specs, brand, price, country availability, warranty, rating and more.

 Should You Buy an Inflatable SUP or a Hard Board?

 Inflatable stand up paddle boards have absolutely exploded in popularity over the past few years due to the fact that they are affordable, convenient, and super durable.
 An iSUP can be stored in even the smallest of spaces which makes them perfect for apartment dwellers, high-rise living, and boat life.
 Also, if you happen to enjoy traveling, inflatable SUPs are a total game-changer as they can be deflated, rolled up, and brought along on planes, taxis, and even scooters!

 But iSUPs weren’t always such a compelling option.
 When blow up paddle boards were first introduced, they left a lot to be desired.
 The first boards to hit the market lacked the durability and rigidity that today’s best inflatables offer, and performance was lackluster at best.

-Fast forward to 2018, and the performance gap between the best inflatable paddle boards and their rigid counterparts continues to get narrower.
+Fast forward to today, and the performance gap between the best inflatable paddle board models and their rigid counterparts continues to get narrower.
 Thanks to cutting edge advancements in drop-stitch construction technology, iSUPs are getting lighter, faster, tougher, and stiffer with each passing season.
 New manufacturing processes such as fusion construction are also helping to reduce weight, waste, and environmental impacts.

 So should you buy an inflatable paddle board or a rigid board?
 Unless you’re a competitive paddler who is only interested in top-line surf or racing performance, an iSUP offers the most benefits and is by far the best choice.
 While there are literally countless reasons to choose an inflatable stand up paddle board over a rigid board, here’s a list of our top 7: